CFO vs Controller: Which Financial Leader Does Your Business Really Need?

 • KPI dashboards: Your controller helps populate and we help interpret.

 Our engagements typically follow monthly or quarterly strategy rhythms, integrated with your existing accounting systems and finance team.
+We provide proactive cash management support, helping you monitor cash revenue and ensure your business has the cash flow needed to sustain operations and fund growth.
 You get clear deliverables—forecasts, tax plans, board decks, and strategic recommendations—delivered by finance leaders who understand service businesses.

 Both a financial controller and a fractional CFO serve essential purposes.
 The controller ensures your books are solid.
 We ensure those solid books translate into strategic action.